HenVanGogh/nrf52_phy_beacon/README.rst

-.. zephyr:code-sample:: blinky
+.. zephyr:code-sample:: nrf52840-sht31
-   :name: Blinky
+   :name: nRF52840 SHT31 Sensor Sample
-   :relevant-api: gpio_interface
+   :relevant-api: gpio_interface sensor_interface i2c_interface

-   Blink an LED forever using the GPIO API.
+   Read temperature and humidity data from an SHT31 sensor using I2C.

 Overview
 ********

-The Blinky sample blinks an LED forever using the :ref:`GPIO API <gpio_api>`.
+This sample reads temperature and humidity data from an SHT31 sensor connected to the Adafruit nRF52840 board via I2C.
+The LED will blink to indicate the system is running, and sensor data is printed to the console at regular intervals.

 The source code shows how to:

 #.
 Get a pin specification from the :ref:`devicetree <dt-guide>` as a
-   :c:struct:`gpio_dt_spec`
+   :c:struct:`gpio_dt_spec` for the LED
 #.
 Configure the GPIO pin as an output
 #.
-Toggle the pin forever
+Initialize and use the SHT31 sensor driver

-See :zephyr:code-sample:`pwm-blinky` for a similar sample that uses the PWM API instead.
+#.
+Read temperature and humidity values and print them to the console

 .. _blinky-sample-requirements: